teoshibin/COMP2042_CW_hcyst2/README.md

 ## Installation
 ### Wihtout IDE
-1. Clone this repo
-2. Unzip the folder
+1. Clone and unzip the folder
-3. In your command prompt or your terminal use `cd $YOUR_PATH` navigate into cloned folder
+2. In your command prompt or your terminal use `cd $YOUR_PATH` navigate into cloned folder
-4. Type in `gradlew :run` or `./gradlew :run` depending on your OS to build and run the game,
+3. Type in `gradlew :run` or `./gradlew :run` depending on your OS to build and run the game,

    >**see also**
    > [gradle command line interface](https://docs.gradle.org/current/userguide/command_line_interface.html)

 ### Import in Intellij
-1. Clone this repo
-2. Unzip the folder
+1. Clone and unzip the folder
-3. Navigate into the folder then open `build.gradle` using intellij and open as project
+2. Navigate into the folder then open `build.gradle` using intellij and open as project
+3. Run with gradle task UI on the right side

    >**see also**
    >[import gradle project in intellij](https://www.jetbrains.com/help/idea/gradle.html#gradle_import_project_start)

+### Import in Eclipse
+1. Clone and unzip the folder
+2. In Eclipse import project with Existing gradle project option
+3. Click import on the import wizard
+4. Run with gradle task UI at the bottom
+   >**Note**
+   > If error occur due to execution of gradle :compile task please restart the IDE

 [comment]: <> (### Method 2)

 [comment]: <> (1.
 Download Released jar)